-Initial Isolation Zone (IIZ): An area in close proximity to a Message Centre: The message centre is part of the continuous hazardous release where indoor sheltering Communications Centre and collocated with or adjacent may provide temporary protection due to the proximity of to it.
-It receives, records, and routes information about the release.
+Initial Isolation Zone (IIZ): An area in close proximity to a continuous hazardous release where indoor sheltering may provide temporary protection due to the proximity of the release.
 Isolation - To separate an area or process from the rest of the plant.